Vinashu/forge-app/README.md

 - **NOD_ENV** can have two values: **production** or **development**.
 The backend is ready to run if the value is set to **production**.
 You can run the application for tests if it is set to **development**.

-- **PORT** accepts a numeric value and sets the port for which the server will be listening for requests.
+- **PORT** accepts a numeric value and sets the port on which the server will be listening for requests.
 In this example, the port is set to **5001**.

 - **JWT_SECRET** is used to encrypt the token to validate the communication between the Frontend and the Backend.
 Use a long sequence of numbers and letters without blank spaces.